Automorphisms of graph products of groups and acylindrical hyperbolicity: Introduction

 The idea to prove Proposition \ref{prop:GeneralRFH} is to reduce the problem to finitely generated free groups thanks to the construction from \cite{DGO} of normal free subgroups by small cancellation methods.
 In order to apply Proposition \ref{prop:GeneralRFH} to graph products, one shows that the cone-off of a graph product over its proper parabolic subgroups is hyperbolic and that, under the assumptions of Theorem \ref{Intro:FRH}, the induced action contains WPD elements.

 \paragraph{Acknowledgments.} I would like to thank Javier Aramayona for having asked me several years ago, at the very beginning of my PhD thesis, which right-angled Artin groups have their automorphism groups acylindrically hyperbolic.
-I am also grateful to Gilbert Levitt and Camille Horbez for interesting conversations.
-Finally, I would like to thank the University of Vienna, for its hospitality during the elaboration of a part of my work, where I was supported by the Ernst Mach Grant ICM-2017-06478, under the supervision of Goulnara Arzhantseva; and the University Paris-Sud, where I am currently supported by the Fondation Jacques Hadamard.
+I am also grateful to Gilbert Levitt and Camille Horbez for interesting conversations, Ashot Minasyan for Remarks~\ref{MinasyanI} and~\ref{MinasyanII}, and Nima Hoda for his comments regarding Corollary~\ref{cor:ShortcutGP}.
+Finally, I would like to thank the University of Vienna, for its hospitality during the elaboration of a part of my work, where I was supported by the Ernst Mach Grant ICM-2017-06478, under the supervision of Goulnara Arzhantseva; and the University Paris-Sud, where I was supported by the Fondation Math\'ematique Jacques Hadamard.